qilinO-o/WABIDB/README.md

 ```

 ### Scope
 `instrument()` will be performed on functions in the scope.
 The scope contains all defined(unimport) functions of the original binary by default.
-You can modify the scope using following apis.
+You can modify the scope using following APIs.
 ```cpp
 bool scope_add(const std::string& name);
 bool scope_remove(const std::string& name);